Telvc/academic/content/authors/admin/_index.md

     url: https://www.duke.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning theory, optimization and statistics in general.
+bio: My research interests include machine learning, optimization and statistics in general.

 # Interests to show in About widget
 interests:
   - Machine Learning
-  - Optimization
   - Statistics
+  - Operation research

 # Education to show in About widget
 education: